nicholasklick/sast/docs/TAINT_ANALYSIS_GUIDE.md

 ## Overview

 Taint analysis is a powerful data flow analysis technique that tracks how untrusted data (**sources**) flows through a program to potentially dangerous operations (**sinks**).
-The KodeCD SAST engine includes a comprehensive taint analysis implementation that can detect:
+The Gittera SAST engine includes a comprehensive taint analysis implementation that can detect:

 - SQL Injection
 - Command Injection